This wood and country park is a great space to get outdoors and enjoy a walk in some beautiful scenery.

 Melton Wood Country Park is between Sheep Lane and Hangman Stone Road, with a small car park off Sheep Lane.

-Whilst there's not an exact postcode for the area, you can use the postcode for Middleton W H (marked on the map below) which is DN5 7EB.
+Whilst there's not an exact postcode for the car park, you can use the postcode DN5 7EB which should take you to close by on Sheep Lane.

 If you're travelling by bus, you can use Travel South Yorkshire's journey planner.
 To do so, just enter where you're going from and to (Melton Wood).